chelseaparlett/CPSC392ParlettPelleriti/Syllabus.md

 ## Homework, Exams, and Grading (subject to change):
 Homework will consist of assignments to reinforce material covered in class, and must be submitted electronically.
 They will typically be due at the beginning of class (assignments not due on a class day will be due by 11:59pm), and may be demonstrated to the instructor during the class session.

 Stuff happens.
 So, you have 3 "extra days" that you can use, no questions asked, throughout the semester for any homework or project (NOT Quizzes and Tests).
 You must use 1 whole extra day at a time (i.e. you cannot use 3 hours of an extra day for one assignment, and 21 on another).
-To qualify for an extra day, you must let me know by the END of the day the assignment is due.
+To qualify for an extra day, you must let me know BEFORE the assignment is due.
 Because of these 3 "extra days", late homework will NOT be accepted.

 All programs must be written in Python unless otherwise specified.
 Grading will be based on correctness, elegance of solution, and style (comments, naming conventions, etc.)